Andy Hardy Meets Debutante: Plot

+Andy attempts to hand deliver a letter to Daphne but is intercepted by her mother who politely dismisses him.

-Andy hears on the radio that Daphne is to attend a function at a restaurant.
-He visits the restaurant when Daphne is there, but he courts trouble when he cannot pay his bill.
+Andy hears on the radio that Daphne is to attend a function at a posh restaurant.
+Betsy tries to warn him that the restaurant is quite expensive but Andy is certain that the $8 he has will be enough.
+He visits the restaurant to wait for Daphne, orders dinner and is incredulous when he discovers his bill for dinner is $37.25 (now equivalent to $865.40).
+After chastising Andy for putting on airs, the restaurant manager sends him away and declines to call the police.

 Meanwhile, Judge Hardy wins the orphanage case.
-Andy is inspired by his father’s successful litigation, and in a moment of honesty, he tells Betsy about his situation.
-Betsy is a friend of Daphne, and she agrees to introduce Andy to her.
+Andy is inspired by his father's successful litigation, and in a moment of honesty, he tells Betsy about his situation.
+Coincidentally, Betsy is a friend of Daphne and she immediately arranges for Andy to meet her.

 Andy finds the high-society life too expensive and realizes his feelings for Betsy.
 They have their first kiss and they promise to write to each other regularly.